Diseases & Conditions

 An olecranon fracture usually causes sudden, intense pain and can prevent you from moving your elbow.
 Other signs and symptoms of a fracture may include:

 - Bruising around the elbow.
-Sometimes, this bruising travels up the arm towards the shoulder or down the forearm towards the wrist.
+Sometimes, this bruising travels up the arm toward the shoulder or down the forearm toward the wrist.

 Your doctor will talk with you about your medical history and general health and ask about your symptoms.
-He or she will then examine your elbow to determine the extent of the injury.
+They will then examine your elbow to determine the extent of the injury.
 During the exam, your doctor will:

-- Check your skin for cuts and lacerations.
+- Check your skin for cuts, swelling, blistering, and bruising.
 In severe fractures, bone fragments can break through the skin, increasing the risk of infection.

 - Palpate (feel) all around your elbow to determine if there are any other areas of tenderness.
 This could indicate other broken bones or injuries, such as a dislocated elbow.